strt/docs/readme.md

 ### Autoloading
 * See www.php-fig.org

-### HTTP-Message
+### HTTP-Messages
-* When applicable use HTTP codes as much as you can.
+* When applicable use HTTP status as much as you can.
-* see www.php-fig.org
+* See www.php-fig.org

-### Dokumentering
+### Documentation
 * Should follow the standard set by PHPDoc.
 * A block of documentation should always have a author, param and return tag if applicable.
 * A block for methods and functions should always exist.
 * Inline comments are not needed for all lines.

 ## SiteVision
-- Only use the official [public API](https://help4.sitevision.se/webdav/files/apidocs/index.html) to avoid problems with future versions of SiteVision
+* Only use the official [public API](https://help4.sitevision.se/webdav/files/apidocs/index.html) to avoid problems with future versions of SiteVision
-- Code should be wrapped in a self-invoking function to avoid leaking varaibles to the Velocity parser
+* Code should be wrapped in a self-invoking function to avoid leaking varaibles to the Velocity parser
-- Use the eslint config provided in [sitevision-modules](https://github.com/strt/sitevision-modules)
+* Use the eslint config provided in [sitevision-modules](https://github.com/strt/sitevision-modules)

 ### Documentation
-- Documentation should follow the [JSDoc](http://usejsdoc.org/) specification
+* Documentation should follow the [JSDoc](http://usejsdoc.org/) specification
-- Begin every script module with a block comment containing description, SiteVision version number and author
+* Begin every script module with a block comment containing description, SiteVision version number and author